M&A glossary.

 The difference between capital expenditures and depreciation.
 It is a measure of the financing needed, from internal or external sources, to meet investment needs.

-Net Operating Income (or loss)
+Net Operating Income (or loss) See operating profit (or loss).

 Net Operating Profit Less Adjusted Taxes (NOPLAT)